 - Water in your plant.

-What’s the Best Soil Mix for Broadleaf Lady Palms?
+What’s the Best Soil Mix?

 Broadleaf lady palms prefer a well-draining soil mix that also has water-holding capacity.
-The goal is to never let the soil dry out, but not have it be soaking wet either.
+The goal is never to let the soil dry out but not have it be soaking wet, either.

 If you can’t find a soil mix designated for palms, an African violet potting mix will work well.

 If you prefer to make your own potting soil, you can mix the following.

 - 1 part perlite